 Most hard drives also come with their own backup software, which is included in the price of the drive.
 So, generally you don’t need to worry about finding or buying any other applications for this type of simple file backup.

 If you’d still like to check out some alternative backup options, then we’ve reviewed several of the most popular programs in our Best backup software roundup.

 Cloud Storage Services

 There’s another way to ensure that you never lose any important files or data, and that’s to transfer or sync them to the cloud.

 There are so many excellent cloud storage services now available – all for free, or at least a low monthly cost – that you should really already be doing this even if you’re already using File History or any other backup software.

 Dropbox is perhaps the most well-known cloud storage service but it's offering of 2GB seems somewhat lean these days.
 Microsoft's own OneDrive service is already built right into Windows 10, which does make it an easy option.

-There are many other services that provide online storage too, such as Google Drive, Mega, pCloud, Tresorit, and there’s even a Windows version of Apple’s iCloud, which will be useful for snap-happy iPhone users.
+There are many other services that provide online storage too, such as Google Drive, pCloud, Tresorit, and there’s even a Windows version of Apple’s iCloud, which will be useful for snap-happy iPhone users.

 It’s worth pointing out, though, that these most of these cloud storage services are actually designed for ‘file synchronisation’ rather than simple file backups.